seantiz/enhancedimg-go/README.md

 ## Credit Where It's Due

-The logic behind this package was heavily lifted from the SvelteJS enhanced-img preprocessor (being a big Svelte user myself) and Tailwind.
+The logic behind this package was heavily lifted from the SvelteJS enhanced-img preprocessor (being a big SvelteJS user myself) and Tailwind.